 Psychology, BS

 An undergraduate degree in psychology provides students with skills that are relevant to many career paths.
 The major in psychology is designed to contribute to students' general liberal arts and sciences education and to provide a foundation for postbaccalaureate training in psychology and closely related disciplines as well as in areas such as business, law, communication, medicine, and the allied health sciences.
-Students who intend to enter the job market immediately after completing an undergraduate degree should complement their psychology major with substantial preparation in another program more closely tied to the world of work (e.g., education, social work, business, journalism, nursing).
+Students who intend to enter the job market immediately after graduation should complement their psychology major with substantial preparation in another program more closely tied to their area of interest (e.g., education, social work, business, journalism, nursing).
 Almost all vocational opportunities in psychology require advanced degrees.

-The psychology major for the Bachelor of Science is intended for students who plan to pursue advanced work in psychology or in a related discipline.
+The Bachelor of Science (BS) degree is intended for students who plan to pursue advanced work in psychology or in a related discipline.
 It requires a specific grade-point average for admission and certain courses in experimental psychology, mathematics, and natural science.
 The program leaves time for students to supplement the psychology major with another program of study.

 Students who change to a psychology major after two years of undergraduate work may find they do not have sufficient background for the BS program.